 - Don’t forget where you place your cache! 🙂 Seriously, have very good notes, perhaps even GPS coordinates, of where your resupply was kept.

-- And, very important, RETRIEVE YOUR CACHE WHEN YOU ARE DONE WITH THE TRIP.
+- And, critical, RETRIEVE YOUR CACHE WHEN YOU ARE DONE WITH THE TRIP.

-If you need to do your own resupply caches, consider the inexpensive, reliable and well tested surplus ammo boxes.
+If you need to do your resupply caches, consider the inexpensive, reliable and well-tested surplus ammo boxes.
 They work.
 And they have worked for many people.